HR News Alerts Newsletter-January 2015

 New proposed rules would amend the requirements related to distribution of a summary of benefits and coverage (SBC).
 Under Health Care Reform, a group health plan (or the insurer) must provide employees with a standard SBC form explaining plan coverage and costs at specified times during the enrollment process and upon request.

-The proposed rules include revisions to the SBC templates, instruction guides, uniform glossary, and other supporting materials.
+Key Highlights The proposed rules include revisions to the SBC templates, instruction guides, uniform glossary, and other supporting materials.
 Key changes include:

 The sample completed SBC template for a standard group health plan would be shortened from four double-sided pages to two-and-a-half pages, by removing information that is not required by law and that has been identified to be less useful for individuals choosing coverage.